HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Tweaked Bloodbath's special ability to better indicate to the player when it has activated whilst in hand
   * Bifurcated Strike, Trifurcated Strike, and Double Strike now both stack with Sniper and Marksman abilities
   * Plague Doctor now changes its appearance based on the number of times it has healed cards (change persists even if you reset mid-battle)
+  * Piercing ability now has different behaviour when possessed by Staff Apostle
   * Updated Nameless Fetus's sprites
   * Updated WhiteNight's sprite and emission
   * Mirror of Adjustment now uses the default stat layout
   * Made minor changes to various card and ability descriptions
   * Cards killed by certain event cards no longer activate triggers.
 This is to prevent softlocks relating to certain ability combinations
+  * Made of number of abilities stackable (see Abilities section for more information)
 * ⚖️ Balancing
   * Queen Nest ability no longer creates a Worker Bee when played
   * Made of Slime ability now gives created cards 1 Power, no longer affects cards with 1 Health